theupdateframework/taps/tap5.md

 PyPI.
 Similarly, their TUF clients would also not download any targets metadata file from PyPI, except for the delegated targets metadata files belonging to Django.
+However, the timestamp and snapshot metadata files would be downloaded from PyPI.

 ## Changes to the snapshot metadata file